 4. Make Use of Placemats and Bandanas

 One of the messiest times can be mealtime.
 Keep the mess to a minimum and make cleaning up a lot easier for you by placing placemats under their bowls.
-This keeps the mess on the placemat and off your floors.
+This keeps the food on the placemat and off your floors.

 If your pup is an excessive drooler, consider using a doggy bandana.
 Not only will bandanas keep drool off their fur and your furniture, they’re also a very adorable accessory.
 Simply toss the bandana in the laundry to clean.